TechxArtisanStudio/Openterface/docs/product/keymod/faq.md

 **:material-chat-question:{ .faq } What are the programmable hardware buttons?**

-KeyMod includes programmable hardware buttons for on-device actions like quick triggers and simple macro-style workflows.
+KeyMod Series includes programmable hardware buttons for on-device actions like quick triggers and simple macro-style workflows.
 This capability is still experimental and will be refined through community feedback.

 ---

 ## Pre-Launch

-**:material-chat-question:{ .faq } When will KeyMod launch?**
+**:material-chat-question:{ .faq } When will KeyMod Series launch?**

-KeyMod is in pre-launch development.
+KeyMod Series is in pre-launch development.
 Subscribe on the [product page](/product/keymod/) for launch notifications and updates.

-**:material-chat-question:{ .faq } How is KeyMod related to Mini-KVM and KVM-Go?**
+**:material-chat-question:{ .faq } How is KeyMod Series related to Mini-KVM and KVM-Go?**

-KeyMod uses the proven HID core from Openterface Mini-KVM.
+KeyMod Series uses the proven HID core from Openterface Mini-KVM.
 It shares the same hardware-based keyboard and mouse emulation approach but is designed for a different use case: turning your phone into a portable keyboard/trackpad for local device control, rather than KVM-over-USB video capture.